nii236/speedy-quiz/README.md

 It is used to allow for fast quiz taking, an improvement on the older more clunky way of collecting data.

+There will be a bubble chart which has a bubble of the current user.
+Their responses will affect the size of their bubble.

 # Spinup instructions

 Clone the repository: